17 Best Things To Do in Florence

 It is a veritable open-air museum made up of historic buildings, including the Palazzo Vecchio and its incredible Sala del Cinquecento, unique monuments, such as the Fountain of Neptune, and magnificent sculptures, with the Loggia dei Langi and its Perseus with the head of Medusa or those of Hercules, Cacus and Michelangelo's David, a replica of the original which, don't forget, you will only find in the Galleria dell'Accademia.

-7. A view of Florence from Piazzale Michelangelo
+7. View of Florence from Piazzale Michelangelo

-View of Florence from the viewpoint of Piazzale Michelangelo| ©Eleonora Altomare
+View of Florence from the Piazzale Michelangelo lookout point.| ©Eleonora Altomare

-View of Florence from the viewpoint of Piazzale Michelangelo| ©Eleonora Altomare
+View of Florence from the Piazzale Michelangelo lookout point.| ©Eleonora Altomare

 8. Relax in the Boboli Gardens